YSongYS/Walkable/README.md

 **AR:**
 * Render info 3D
-    * √ Integrate AR SDK for 3D render
+    * √ Integrate AR SDK
+    * √ Simple 3D render (text and basic geometries)
-    * (WIP) Integrate suitable 3D object library
+    * Integrate suitable 3D object library
 * Pin result accurately in the right position with the right size
     * Write algorithm on what to show
     * ... where to show